 Here's an in-depth tutorial explaining how you can leverage Patreon for your business

 If you lack the time and resources to produce exclusive paid offers, you can request one-time or recurring donations from your readers.

 While donations are less likely to bring consistent income, they’re a low-effort, low-key approach that lets you focus on your writing above all else.
 Getting started is as simple as placing CTAs to a payment processor like PayPal, and a PayPal plugin for WordPress can help integrate this processor with your site.

 Note that the term “donation” can connote a charitable cause or nonprofit mission.
 Be careful about using that word, especially if you use this method in conjunction with other monetization strategies.
 Asking for donations while pushing ads can be disingenuous — using the word “Support” or setting up a Patreon page might be a better alternative for crowdsourced revenue.

 Monetizing Your WordPress Blog

 Because WordPress websites are so flexible, there are plenty of ways to profit from a WordPress blog.
 While each method will work well for a specific type of creator, no solution is perfect.
-All monetization strategies I’ve listed have their own pros and cons, and all require at least a decent, stable following to bring meaningful returns.
+All monetization strategies we’ve listed have their own pros and cons, and all require at least a decent, stable following to bring meaningful returns.

 That’s why, above anything else, you should focus your energy on the quality of your blog and the value readers come away with.
-There’s no quick and easy way to profit from blogging alone, but practice, trial-and-error, and serving your niche will, quite literally, pay off.
+There’s no quick and easy way to profit from blogging alone, but practice, trial and error, and serving your niche will, quite literally, pay off.